 What is required in order to collect a debt?

-Successful debt collection depends on a number of factors, from the age of the debt; the service performed, authority (verbal/written); financial situation of the debtor and whether the debtor is an individual or a corporation.
-The contracted basis is important – ie you emails or SMS trail with the debtor.
+Successful debt collection depends on a number of factors, ie the age of the debt; the service you performed; your authority (be it verbal/written); the financial state of your debtor; whether the debtor is an individual or a corporation – to name but a few.
 We will assess the information and advise you as to our opinion as to whether the debt is collectable.
 We don’t want to wast our time either!

 How long does debt recovery take?

 Are there any upfront court costs?

-We endeavour to avoid the courts and do not seek any upfront court costs.
-Our intention is to collect the debt by our own effort.
-If the debtor is reluctant to resolve the matter after all demands, we may then recommend court action.
-In such case we would fully advise as to the court cost before there is any commitment or obligation on your part.
+We prefer to avoid the courts and, therefore, court costs are never a prerequisite of FIDC.
+Our intention is to collect the debt by reasoning with your debtor.
+If the debtor is reluctant to resolve the matter in a set period of time, we may then recommend court action.
+In such case, we would advise as to the court costs without any commitment or obligation on your part.